Frvetz/FS22_RealisticDamageSystem/README.md

 ## English description [⤵️ Hier findest du die deutsche Bescheibung](#Deutsche-Beschreibung)

-#### At the moment this script only affects motorised vehicles.
-Implements still have to be repaired like normal.
+#### * At the moment this script only affects motorised vehicles.
+Implements still have to be repaired like normal *

 The mod "Extended Vehicle Maintenance" from FS19 returns to FS22 with new features!